Nuggets vs. Suns: Odds, spread, over/under - Western Conference Semifinals Game 5

 Nuggets vs. Suns Betting Trends

-- The Nuggets outscore opponents by 3.3 points per game (scoring 115.8 points per game to rank 12th in the league while allowing 112.5 per contest to rank eighth in the NBA) and have a +273 scoring differential overall.
+- The Nuggets are outscoring opponents by 3.3 points per game with a +273 scoring differential overall.
+They put up 115.8 points per game (12th in the NBA) and allow 112.5 per outing (eighth in the league).

-- The Suns outscore opponents by two points per game (posting 113.6 points per game, 17th in league, and allowing 111.6 per contest, sixth in NBA) and have a +170 scoring differential.
+- The Suns are outscoring opponents by two points per game, with a +170 scoring differential overall.
+They put up 113.6 points per game (17th in NBA) and give up 111.6 per contest (sixth in league).

-- These teams score 229.4 points per game combined, 1.9 more than this game's point total.
+- The two teams combine to score 229.4 points per game, 1.9 more points than this matchup's total.

-- These two teams give up a combined 224.1 points per game, 3.4 fewer points than this contest's over/under.
+- These two teams together give up 224.1 points per game, 3.4 fewer than this contest's over/under.

-- Denver has compiled a 44-36-2 ATS record so far this year.
+- Denver has covered 44 times in 82 games with a spread this season.

-- Phoenix has won 42 games against the spread this year, while failing to cover or pushing 40 times.
+- Phoenix has won 42 games against the spread this season, while failing to cover or pushing 40 times.

 Nuggets Player Props